entando/entando-docs/vuepress/docs/v6.3/docs/concepts/operator-intro.md

 - Cluster scoped deployments can simplify the deployment of an Entando app by developers or end users because they have fewer resources to manage

 ###  When to use Namespace Scoped Deployments
-When choosing how to deploy your operator there are no right or wrong answers.
-Think about the deployment that best fits your goals and team.
-Here are some items to think about.

 - Namespace scoped deployments are common in dev clusters.
 Or in clusters where application naemspaces come and go frequently
 - Namespace scoped deployments are useful in scenarios where you plan to, or could have, many different versions of Entando